-The Testing Center proctors both online and written tests for Garrett College students requiring 504 accommodations and for students participating in online, hybrid, or web-enhanced courses per the instructor's guidelines.
-College placement testing, CLEP testing, and other testing services are also available.
+The Testing Center proctors both online and written tests for Garrett College students requiring 504 accommodations and for students participating in online, hybrid, or web-enhanced courses per the instructor's guidelines, including Respondus Lockdown Browser and Monitor software requirements (if applicable).
+College placement testing, CLEP testing, and other internal and external testing services are also available.
 Appointments are requested but walk-ins during posted testing hours will be accommodated when possible.
 Please visit the Testing Center website for the current semester's testing hours.
-When a student takes an exam in the testing center, (s)he will be asked to provide a photo ID and may only bring items into the testing room that have been approved by the instructor.
-For more information or to schedule an appointment, contact testingcenter@garrettcollege.edu or call 301-387-3715.
+When a student takes an exam in the testing center, student will be asked to provide a photo ID and may only bring items into the testing room that have been approved by the instructor.
+For more information or to schedule an appointment, please call 301-387-3715 or email testingcenter@garrettcollege.edu.